umayangi12/abc_pharmacy/README.md

 # ABC Pharmacy Project

-Welcome to the ABC Pharmacy project!
+Welcome to the ABC Pharmacy!
 This project is designed to manage items and invoices for a pharmacy, with a backend built in Go and a frontend built in React.

 ## Project Overview